ttpthao/W1_Movies/README.md

 - [X] Add a tab bar for **Now Playing** and **Top Rated** movies.
 - [X] Implement segmented control to switch between list view and grid view.
 - [X] Add a search bar.
-- [ ] All images fade in.
+- [X] All images fade in.
-- [ ] For the large poster, load the low-res image first, switch to high-res when complete.
+- [X] For the large poster, load the low-res image first, switch to high-res when complete.
-- [ ] Customize the highlight and selection effect of the cell.
+- [X] Customize the highlight and selection effect of the cell.
-- [ ] Customize the navigation bar.
+- [X] Customize the navigation bar.

 The following **additional** features are implemented:

 - [X] Add a tab bar for **Popular** and **Upcoming** movies.
+- [X] Add cancel button for search bar
+- [X] Remember search value when back to Movies List from Movie Details View

 ## Video Walkthrough